Tuesday, April 20, 2010

 Semiotic Domains: Is Playing Video Games a Waste of Time? by James Gee

-I don’t usually play online games computer games so I tried “William and Sly” (http://www.kongregate.com/games/Kajenx/william-and-sly).
+Game Experience Summary: I don’t usually play online games computer games so I tried “William and Sly” (http://www.kongregate.com/games/Kajenx/william-and-sly).
 The game was fun for a bit, but the task that Sly, the fox you play as, was asked to do by his friend William was just too easy.
 Sly had to collect some “fairyflies” to fix the teleport system around the map.
-The rainy forest is fun to explore and jump around for a bit, but then it became tiresome.
-It really couldn’t compare to more complex games on the computer or other gaming console.
+The...

 Wednesday, February 17, 2010